Paul Scully-Power: Personal life

-He is married with six children.
+Scully-Power is married with six children.
 His recreational interests include squash and racketball, sailing, and reading.

 Technical papers

 Scully-Power is considered a world expert in remote sensing: visible, infra-red, radar and acoustic sensing and has earned the highest degree in science, a Doctor of Science in Applied Mathematics for his work.
 He has published over ninety international scientific reports and technical journal articles, including the Bakerian Lecture of the Royal Society.
 He has been a major contributor to the U.S. Navy's warfare appraisal and surveillance strategies, and was recognised by the University of Sydney in 1995 as its Distinguished Graduate.
 He discovered the phenomenon of ocean spiral eddies.

 He has published in many fields, including physical oceanography, underwater acoustics, remote sensing, applied mathematics, space oceanography, marine biology, meteorology, and ocean engineering.